Kinds of types in Scala

 val surname = tag[Surname]("Smith") // String @@ Surname

-construct takes 2 types: our initial type, one of which we provide a value, and another type called tag, which will serve as a way of making a newly created type unique.
-We can always demand a type String with Tagged[Name]
+This @@ construct takes two types: our initial type (for which we provide a value) and another type called a tag, which will serve as a way of making a newly created type unique.
+We can always demand a type String with Tagged[Name] (or String @@ Name if you prefer) - the fact that String is final is checked only during class declaration and the mismatch between String with Tagged[Name] could only be found at runtime.

-s that you won’t use anywhere else.
+Tagged types require that we define a trait/class that will serve as a tag.
+They can quite often be sealed traits that you won’t use anywhere else.
 As long as you have the tags, you can easily lift any type to a tagged type.
 In runtime, they will be untagged though, which might be advantage or disadvantage depending on situation (runtime reflection!).
 In compile time they will create different types, so you have to take that into consideration if you are using any type-level programming - type classes provided for primitives won’t work with tagged types (there is no one-standard for tagging) and you will have to handle it yourself.

 // for convenience people prefer to use case classes for it